axambo/beacon/README.md

 In the future we may explore mutual interactions so that the audio engine can also control the visual system.

 The library has been adapted and modified for each new performance.
-Thus, the code has been divided into folders that represent each performance, so far: Root Signal Festival 2017 (Georgia Southern University, Statesboro, Georgia, USA), NIME 2017 (Stengade, Copenhagen, Denmark), and TEI 2018 (Kulturhuset, Stockholm, Sweden).
+Thus, the code has been divided into folders that represent each performance, so far:

+* Root Signal Festival 2017 (Georgia Southern University, Statesboro, Georgia, USA)
+* NIME 2017 (Stengade, Copenhagen, Denmark)
+* TEI 2018 (Kulturhuset, Stockholm, Sweden)
+* NIME 2018 (Moss Arts Center: Anne and Ellen Fife Theatre, Blacksburg, VA (USA))

 ### RSF17